pranati10/Spotify-Analytical-Dashboard/README.md

 ### 🎙️ The Dataset Encore

-- `Summary-Spotify.pdf`: The executive summary, narrating the project's high notes.
+- `Spotify_Analysis_Report.pdf`: The executive summary, narrating the project's high notes.
-- `Data-spotify-2023.csv`: The raw melody—our dataset, the foundation of our analysis.
+- `Data-spotify-2025.csv`: The raw melody—our dataset, the foundation of our analysis.
 - `Main-Spotify.twbx`: The conductor's baton—our Tableau workbook, orchestrating the data into visual harmony.

 ## 🎨 Gallery of Harmonies